 Area: Covers 492,100 square kilometers (190,000 square miles)

-Classed as a ‘cold’ desert due to it’s high elevation and northern latitude, the Great Basin Desert is bordered by the Sierra Nevada Range on the west and the Rocky Mountains on the east, the Colorado Plateau to the north and the Mojave and Sonoran deserts to the south, and is the only north American desert on our list. (and the biggest desert in America)
+Classed as a ‘cold’ desert due to it’s high elevation and northern latitude, the Great Basin Desert is bordered by the Sierra Nevada Range on the west and the Rocky Mountains on the east, the Colorado Plateau to the north and the Mojave and Sonoran deserts to the south, and is the only north American desert on our list (and as such is the biggest desert in America).

 The vegetation in the Great Basin is low and homogeneous, often with a single dominant species of bush or shrub for mile.